sashadev-sky/ADT-Guide/README.md

 - **Analysis**
   - Could do better.
 The array's fastest operation is indexing and that is not used.
   - Modifications:
-      - a\) Restrict data type to only integers that live in a predefined range.
-Their value will correspond to an index in the array and the value at that index will correspond to its presence (either true or false) -> Improved time complexity O(1), abysmal space complexity O(range).
+    - a\) Restrict data type to only integers that live in a predefined range (the array is fixed size).
+Their value will correspond to an index in the array and the value at that index will correspond to its presence (either true or false)
       - e.g., the set { 0, 2, 3 } will be stored as [true, false, true, true]
+      - Improved time complexity O(1), abysmal space complexity O(range)
-      - b\) Building on point a: augment to store sub-arrays (buckets) instead of indices for the values.
-Resize the array by a constant multiple that scales with the number of buckets -> Improved space complexity O(n).
+    - b\) Building on point a: augment to store sub-arrays (buckets) instead of T/F for the values.
+When we insert an integer into the set, use the modulo operator to deterministically assign every integer to a bucket: `index = integer_val % num_buckets`
+      - Augmented to keep track of an arbitrary range of integers, including negative integers
+      - array is still fixed size
+      - Fine for smaller sample sizes, but as our sample size increases will rely more and more on an array scan - O(n) time complexity - which were trying to avoid
+      - Improved space complexity O(n)
+    - c\) Building on point b: resize the array by a constant multiple that scales with the number of buckets.
+The goal is to have `buckets.length > N` at all times
+      - The array is no longer a fixed size.
+      - Improved time complexity O(1) amortized, space complexity stays at O(n)

 2\) **Hash Set**
 - Use a hash as storage